Kiesza: 2014–2016: Sound of a Woman

-In February 2014, Kiesza released the video for her new single "Hideaway" through the label Lokal Legend.
-Idolator considered it unique for having a long take throughout the entire video, as Kiesza walked and danced through N 12th Street in Brooklyn, New York City.
-John Gentile of Rolling Stone called the style "impressive".
-Kiesza reported to Rolling Stone that she had trouble making the video, partly because she broke a rib just before filming, and "couldn't move for an entire month afterward."
-It was premiered by Annie Mac on her Mac's Special Delivery segment on BBC Radio 1.
+In February 2014, Kiesza released the video for the single "Hideaway", through the label Lokal Legend.
+Frank Alex of Vanity Fair considered it her "breakout solo single".
+Idolator called it unique for having a long take throughout the entire video, as Kiesza walked and danced through N 12th Street in Brooklyn, New York City.
+Kiesza reported to Rolling Stone that she had trouble making the video, partly because she broke a rib just before filming and "couldn't move for an entire month afterward".
+The video was premiered by Annie Mac on her Mac's Special Delivery segment on BBC Radio 1.
 "Hideaway" debuted at number one on the UK Singles Chart.
+The song, written and recorded by Kiesza in less than 90 minutes, achieved further success, with its music video amassing over 135 million views by October 2014, and it also took the top spot on two UK charts and peaked at No. 3 on the Billboard Dance Airplay chart.

-Shortly after "Hideaway" charted, Kiesza released a new video for her cover of Haddaway's song "What Is Love".
-Mike Bell of the Calgary Herald referred to her version of the song as a "jaw-droppingly gorgeous cover of Haddaway's 1993 dance smash What Is Love?"
-She performed a slowed-down version, with a video showing her and others slowly revealed to be without clothes, to express "raw emotions".
+Shortly after "Hideaway" charted, Kiesza released a new video for her cover of Haddaway's "What Is Love".
+Mike Bell of the Calgary Herald referred to it as a "jaw-droppingly gorgeous cover".
 Kiesza's second single, "Giant in My Heart", premiered on Annie Mac's BBC Radio 1 show on June 13, 2014.
-It entered the UK Singles Chart at number four.
+It entered the UK Singles Chart at number four, with 33,414 copies sold in its first week.
+Her first studio album, Sound of a Woman, was released on October 13, 2014, and included "Hideway" and "Giant in my Heart".

-Kiesza collaborated with Skrillex and Diplo (working together under the name Jack Ü) on the song "Take Ü There", which was released as the first single from the producers' collaborative 2015 mixtape, Skrillex and Diplo Present Jack Ü. She co-wrote Gorgon City's "Go All Night", featuring Jennifer Hudson singing her lyrics, which was on the British duo's debut album, Sirens.

-Kiesza appeared as a guest on Duran Duran's album Paper Gods on the song "Last Night in the City", released September 11, 2015.
+Kiesza collaborated with Skrillex and Diplo (working together under the name Jack Ü) on the song "Take Ü There", which was released as the first single from the producers' collaborative 2015 mixtape, Skrillex and Diplo Present Jack Ü. The song premiered at Diplo's Mad Decent Block Party on August 9, 2014.
+She co-wrote Gorgon City's "Go All Night", featuring Jennifer Hudson singing her lyrics, which was on the British duo's debut album, Sirens.
+Kiesza appeared as a guest on Duran Duran's album Paper Gods, on the song "Last Night in the City", released in September 2015, with a music video published a year later.
 She wrote several songs for Rihanna, which were considered for the Barbadian artist's eighth studio album, Anti.
 She also worked with Loreen on the 2015 single "I'm in It with You".